nkoinhub/hyperledger/README.md

+# This line added by me (Nikhil Karkhanis) so that I get the copy of the repository
 # Hyperledger
 Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration including leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.
 The Linux Foundation hosts Hyperledger under the foundation.